felixlopz/hubrise-test-task/content/docs/en/account.md

 The **Account Name** is the name you give your business or brand.
 For example, if your brand is called Fast Pizza, the **Account Name** will be `Fast Pizza`.

 The **Location Name** could be the city, the area, or the street name.
 For example, if the location is the only one in a town like London, the location could be named `London`.
-If you have multiple locations in London, you could name it after their street address `Baker Street`, `Dublin Street`, and `Duncannon Street`.
+If you have multiple locations in London, you could name it after their street address, for example `Baker Street`, `Dublin Street`, and `Duncannon Street`.

 Finally, enter the correct **Currency** for the market that you operate in.